 For an estimate of the full cost of attendance (including living expenses) please refer to the Office of Student Financial Aid.

-Departmental funding: Much like PhD students, MSAA students are automatically considered for departmental funding in the form of Teaching Assistantships, Research Assistantships, and departmental scholarships and fellowships.
+Departmental funding: MSAA students may be considered for departmental funding in the form of Teaching Assistantships, Research Assistantships, and departmental scholarships and fellowships.
 However, departmental funding for MSAA students is very limited and applicants are highly encouraged to pursue other funding sources.

 Master of Aerospace Engineering (MAE)